matteosissa/matteosissa.github.io/content/en/projects/mila/index.md

 ---

 MiLa is a web application designed for a volunteering association fighting against women's violence and abuse.
 It was developed using Nuxt, a Javascript framework built on top of VueJs.

+It is possible to visit the website at the following link: [MiLa Website](https://mila-website-frontend.vercel.app/).

 ### 🎯 Project Goal